top of page

 Melody: Leonora Davies

-Still in the same instrument groups, lead the wooden claves in playing the tapping feet.
+Give everyone some free play time then lead the tappers in playing the tapping feet verses.
 Lead the jinglers in playing very quietly first time, loudly the second, and quietly again for the third time, as the pony approaches and departs.

 Gathering in the instruments